Datavisualiatie-UGent/project-dv24-5/docs/index.md

   1) ≥ 10 deaths
   2) ≥ 100 affected
   3) A call for international assistance</p>
   <p>As for the classification of disasters, this can be seen in the chart on the left.
 Each disaster has a type and a subtype; the size of the slice corresponds to how often the disaster appears.
 The definition of each disaster can be checked by hovering over it.
-We can immediately see that floods and storms are the most common disasters.
-Comparing specific disasters can be done by selecting them below.</p>
+We can immediately see that floods and storms are the most common disasters.</p>
   </div>
 </div>